terryaney/aoc-automation/README.md

-# AoC Runner
+# AoC Automation

-This repo contains the utility library to create and run [Advent of Code](https://adventofcode.com/2022/about) solutions.
+This repo contains the utility library to automate the repetitive tasks while solving [Advent of Code](https://adventofcode.com/2023/about) solutions.

+It is fork from [caderek/aocrunner](https://github.com/caderek/aocrunner) which seems to be no longer maintained.
+There are various minor improvements, but the primary motivation was support for multiple AoC years within one repository as I didn't want to have separate repositories and duplicated `node_modules` for each AoC year.
+See [my repo](https://github.com/terryaney/advent-of-code) for idea of how the years are supported.

 ---